brsynth/RRParser/README.md

 ## Ouput

 * **output**: (string): Path of the output file.
-Either a compressed TAR (containing a CSV) or CSV list of reaction rules that are in a RetroPath2.0 friendly format
+Either a compressed tar.gz (containing a csv) or csv list of reaction rules that are in a RetroPath2.0 friendly format

 ## Install